Wrinkling and Haefliger structures: Technical details about principal G -bundles

-In order to study spaces of principal $\GammaR$-bundles, it turns out to be sufficient to work in the smooth setting: \begin{lemma} Let $M$ be a smooth manifold.
-Any element in $c \in H^1(M,\GammaR)$ is concordant to a smooth one $c'$. \end{lemma} \begin{proof} We can first apply Lemmas \ref{lem:representabilityCocycle} and \ref{lem:representativeMicrobundle} to $c$, yielding a (representative of) a $\GammaR$-microbundle $(E,\SF,F)$ restricting to $c$.
-If we inspect the proof of Lemma \ref{lem:representabilityCocycle}, we see that $E$ is smooth, but the zero section $\phi(M)$ need not be.
-This is because the canonical section $\phi$ is just continuous.
+In the specific case where $\SG$ is effective, the result follows quite readily by using microbundles.

-We address this by smoothing $\phi$, which can be achieved while staying a section.
-Once that is done, it is moreover possible to use a fibrewise exponential to see $E$ as a subset of a vector bundle.
-This produces a $\GammaR$-microbundle in the sense of Definition \ref{def:HaefligerMicro}.
-Restriction to $M$ yields a smooth element $c'$ in $H^1(M,\GammaR)$.
-Moreover, the interpolation between $\phi$ and its smoothing provides a concordance between $c$ and $c'$. \end{proof} Observe that, since concordances are themselves principal $\GammaR$-bundles, this lemma applies immediately to the parametric setting.
+\begin{lemma} Let $\SG \rrarrows X$ be an effective Lie groupoid and $M$ a smooth manifold.
+Every topological principal $\SG$-bundle $P_{\mathrm{top}} \to M$ is topologically concordant to a smooth principal $\SG$-bundle $P \to M$.
+Moreover, $P$ is unique up to smooth concordance. \end{lemma} \begin{proof} We first apply \cref{lem:corPGB-Mb} to a topological cocycle representing $P_{\mathrm{top}}$, yielding a (representative of) a topological $\SG$-microbundle $(E,\pi,\iota_{\mathrm{top}})$.
+By \cref{rem:MbHasSmoothStr}, we see that the space $E$ admits a smooth structure such that the projection $\pi: E \to M $ is smooth, because the groupoid $\SG$ is an \'etale Lie groupoid and the manifold $M$ is smooth.

-Moreover, one of the corollaries of the proof of Lemma \ref{lem:smoothingCocycle} is that we can also smooth microbundles (and their concordances): \begin{corollary} Let $M$ be a smooth manifold.
-Any $\GammaR$-microbundle is concordant to a smooth one (i.e. to a microbundle in the sense of Definition \ref{def:HaefligerMicro}). \end{corollary}
+The zero section $\iota_{\mathrm{top}}$ however does not need to be smooth as the cocycle consists of continuous maps.
+We address this by smoothing $\iota_{\mathrm{top}}$, which can be achieved while staying a section.\footnote{Segal already observed that, in the definition of a smooth microbundle, we do not need to require the section $\iota$ to be smooth because it can always by smoothened via a concordance~\cite{segal1978classifying}.} The interpolation between $\iota_{\mathrm{top}}$ and its smoothing $\iota$ provides a concordance between $(E,\pi,\iota_{\mathrm{top}})$ and $(E,\pi,\iota)$.
+Converting back to principal bundles, provides us with $P$.